 “I think the biggest attribute is matching the culture.
 CROs can be very friendly and very accommodating, but they can also be very rigid in terms of their processes, and very rigid in terms of their budgeting.
 Small biotechs may not have the same standard operating procedures.”

-Harris’ final point is that biotechs must ensure that their internal processes are watertight to ensure there are no unforeseen issues with regulators.
+Clarity from regulators Harris’ final point is that biotechs must ensure that their internal processes are watertight to ensure there are no unforeseen issues with regulators.